lucaferranti/DedekindCutArithmetic.jl/README.md

 5. That's it, have fun!

-## Quickstart example
+## 🌱 Quickstart example

-The following snippet shows how to define the squareroot of a number and the maximum of a function $f: [0, 1] \rightarrow \mathbb{R}$ using Dedekind cuts.
-It also shows this definition is actually computable and can be used to give a tight rigorous bound of the value.
+The following snippet shows how to define the square root of a number and the maximum of a function $f: [0, 1] \rightarrow \mathbb{R}$ using Dedekind cuts.
+It also shows this definition is actually computable and can be used to give a tight rigorous bound on the value.

 ```julia
 using DedekindCutArithmetic